Fuss04/study-app-website/README.md

 * Twitter Bootstrap - Defined as bower module in the [bower.json](bower.json) file.
 * UI Bootstrap - Defined as bower module in the [bower.json](bower.json) file.

+## Run the Server

 We recommend using [Grunt](https://github.com/gruntjs/grunt-cli) to start the server:

     $ grunt

 If grunt aborts because of JSHINT errors, these can be overridden with the `force` flag:

     $ grunt -f

 Alternatively, when not using `grunt` you can run:

     $ node server

 Then, open a browser and go to:

     http://localhost:3000